-Those employees being hired will be required to complete Red Book on-line training with knowledge tests stipulating that they have received, read and understood the company orientation package and expectations.
+Those employees being hired will be required to complete orientation on-line training with knowledge tests stipulating that they have received, read and understood the company orientation package and expectations.

-Subsequent, where a new process or guideline is developed and at least annually, Health and Safety Coordinator will revise the Red Book package and schedule the revised guidelines to be delivered to all workplace parties.
+Subsequent, where a new process or guideline is developed and at least annually, Health and Safety Coordinator will revise the orientation package and schedule the revised guidelines to be delivered to all workplace parties.